Take a look back at your North East Ladybird Spot highlights so far in a new blog from local naturalist, Charlotte Rankin.

 Your records, accessible to the UK Ladybird Survey and ERIC North East, will help to inform monitoring and conservation of these iconic and under-recorded insects.
 This short post celebrates some of the Ladybird Spot highlights so far.

 All nine target species have been now been observed, and as the season progresses, more of these ladybirds will be seen on the move and on the search for food and egg-laying sites.

-All nine target species can be found in a range of habitats and through to Autumn, so do continue to keep a look out for them!
-If you are at a grassland or meadow, look out for the 14-spot and 22-spot Ladybird in particular, both commonly found on herbaceous plants such as umbellifers.
+All nine target species can be found in a range of habitats and through to Autumn, so do continue to keep a lookout for them!
+If you are in grassland or meadow, look out for the 14-spot and 22-spot Ladybird in particular, both commonly found on herbaceous plants such as umbellifers.

 The Smaller Ladybirds

 Easily overlooked, some ladybird species are no more than a few mm in length.
 So far, the smaller, Pine, Kidney-spot, 14-spot and 22-spot Ladybird have been observed, demonstrating that it pays off to take a closer look at tree trunks and leaves!

 Both the Pine and Kidney-spot Ladybird are black ladybirds with red spots.
 Kidney-spots have two red spots while Pine Ladybirds have four red spots, two of which are comma-shaped.
 You can find out more about these species in a short identification guide.